How can I help?

 For private physiotherapists, working around the requirements of your patients is common, so you'll need to be flexible.

-A physiotherapist’s salary varies depending on experience and position:
+A physiotherapist's salary varies depending on experience and position.
+If you work within the NHS, you'll get paid on a graded Band system:

-If you decide to progress to management level or work in a private practice, you could earn upwards of £63,000 per year.
+If you decide to progress to management level (Band 8c) or work in a private practice, you could earn upwards of £74,290 per year.

 Now you know how to become a physiotherapist, why not explore our courses?